GenesisFR/HowToBecomeGoodAtShooters/README.md

 - reference: https://www.youtube.com/watch?v=8YfVRuKk8_Y

 ## The Division 2

+### Abbreviations
+- AD: amplified damage
+- AOK: armor on kill
+- AWD: all weapon damage
+- CD: cooldown
+- CHC: critical hit chance
+- CHD: critical hit damage
+- DTA: damage to armor
+- DTH: damage to health
+- DTOOC/OOCD: damage to targets out of cover
+- god roll: all max rolls with the right talent
+- green: gear set item
+- high-end: yellow item
+- HOK: health on kill
+- HSD: headshot damage
+- HZP: hazard protection
+- max roll: max value for an attribute (orange background)
+- PFE: protection from elites
+- proc: activate a talent (Programmed Random Occurrence)
+- optimize: gradually increase the value of an attribute
+- rainbow: item with one attribute of each color
+- recalibrate: overwrite an attribute with another one from your library
+- reconfigure: reroll the attributes of an exotic with random values
+- ROF: rate of fire
+- SD: skill damage
+- SE: status effects
+- SH: skill haste
+- ST: skill tier
+- TWD: total weapon damage

 ### AI animations
 - dodge roll: done to avoid explosions (grenades, Artillery Turret, Seeker Mines) or after getting shot